vb-consulting/Norm.net/Documentation/reference/methods.md

     .Single();
 ```

-- To set some results as unknown, call `WithUnknownResultType` and set true value to field position which needs to be marked as unknown:
+- To set some results as unknown, call `WithUnknownResultType` and set the true value to the field position that needs to be marked as unknown:

 ```csharp
 var (@int, @bool, @date, @num, @json) = connection